learn-co-students/nyc-mhtn-se-020121/07-AR-relationships/README.md

    :category_id
 ```

-## RECIPE FOR DEALING WITH A NEW FILE
+## RECIPE FOR DEALING WITH A NEW LAB
 - draw your erd and decide on the attributes
 - create migrations
 - run migrations + check schema